Category: Publication

 Abstract Background Agitation is a common reason for psychiatric consultation in the general hospital.
 The CL psychiatrist is often tasked with teaching the medical team how to manage agitation.
 Objective The purpose of this scoping review is to explore what resources the CL psychiatrist has for educational tools on teaching about agitation management.
 Given the…

-Atorvastatin lowers serum calcium levels in lithium-users: results from a randomized controlled trial
+Atorvastatin lowers serum calcium levels in lithium-users: results from a randomised controlled trial (2022)

 By Dr Artin Mahdanian